 Looking for a picturesque autumn drive?
 Leave it to us.
-A toasty September means the leaves are changing later than normal, so plan your October with these can’t-miss road trips featuring fall foliage across the Mountain State.
+Fill your fall plans with these can’t-miss road trips featuring fall foliage across the Mountain State.

 The journey is just as important as the destination.
 That’s especially true for West Virginia Route 7, which stretches from New Martinsville at the Ohio River to Corinth on the state’s border with Maryland.
-This beloved country road provides the perfect lazy Saturday route out of town toward Kingwood (45 minutes).
+This beloved country road provides the perfect lazy Saturday route out of town toward Kingwood.
 Turn on some feel-good tunes and enjoy winding through the gold-and-rust colored tunnel of trees.
-Gas up the car soon―peak leaf-peeping time for Preston County is now!
+Gas up the car soon―peak leaf-peeping time for Preston County is soon!

-Perhaps no place in the Monongahela National Forest offers a better view of nature’s fireworks than Seneca Rocks (2h15m).
+Perhaps no place in the Monongahela National Forest offers a better view of nature’s fireworks than Seneca Rocks.
 The steep, mile-long hike to the summit reveals a valley popping in fiery reds and oranges.
-The show started in late September and continues through mid-October, so put this day trip near the top of your list.
+The show starts now and will continue through early-October, so put this day trip near the top of your list.
 Take West Virginia Route 92 south for an equally vibrant drive.

-Also in mid-October, pack a picnic and trek to Valley Falls State Park in Fairmont (45m).
+Also in early-to-mid-October, pack a picnic and trek to Valley Falls State Park in Fairmont.
 Have lunch under a canopy of color, and then hike along the banks of the Tygart Valley River.
 The hush of water over rocks and crunch of leaves underfoot form the perfect autumn soundtrack.
 The state park is off of I-79, but we recommend the scenic route following U.S. 119 south.

 A single turn down a back road is all it takes to see the glorious colors of Almost Heaven.